isabella232/marquardt-java-sdk/README.md

 #### The certificate byte format

 Certificates are transported in a serialized byte format.
-The authority returns newly issues certificates as a JSON object ( _JsonWrappedCertificate_ ) containing the certificate bytes in the 'certificate' attribute.
+The authority returns newly issued certificates as a JSON object ( _JsonWrappedCertificate_ ) containing the certificate bytes in the 'certificate' attribute.
 Clients provide the certificate to the authority and services in an _X-Certificate_ request header.
+The certificate is always transported Base64 encoded.

 <pre>
 [[ VERSION ] [ ISSUER PUBLIC KEY ] [ CLIENT PUBLIC KEY ] [ EXPIRY DATE ] [ ROLES ] [ USER INFO PAYLOAD ]]   [[ AUTHORITY SIGNATURE  ]]